 I spend many of my days off in the wet autumn months bushwhacking through damp, old growth forests foraging for mushrooms.
 Although I find more culinary mushrooms such as chanterelles, lobsters and cauliflower mushrooms, I do also come across the odd species of medicinal fungi, such as turkey tail, artist conk, or lion’s mane (which, in all fairness, serves as both medicinal and culinary).

 This year in particular, I came across an abundance of turkey tail mushrooms.
 After they spent a few months in a linen bag in my fridge, I finally decided to utilize them.
 I purchased some wild reishi and chaga (neither of which grow on the island in which I live), added my wild harvested turkey tail, and left to decoct in my slow cooker.
-You can simmer these hard, woody mushrooms for 2 hours or longer on your stovetop to fully extract the water-soluble constituents, but I prefer to leave them in my slow cooker on low over the course of several days, taking mugs full to drink, and topping off with more water as I removed mug-fulls to drink.
+You can simmer these hard, woody mushrooms for 2 hours or longer on your stovetop to fully extract the water-soluble constituents, but I prefer to leave them in my slow cooker on low over the course of several days, taking mugs full to drink, and topping off with more water as I go.

 Specific medicinal mushrooms have their own unique properties.
-Although Traditional Chinese Medicine (TCM) has been using medicinal mushrooms for centuries, modern Western (conventional) medicine is just beginning to study and recognize the benefits of these fungi.
+Although Traditional Chinese Medicine (TCM) has been using medicinal mushrooms for centuries, western medicine is just beginning to study and recognize the benefits of these fungi.

 Reishi is best known for its stress-reducing and anti anxiety properties.
-This herb is a great tonic for the nervous system, and promotes deep relaxation.
+This herb is a great tonic for the nervous system, and promotes stress resilience, deep relaxation and grounding.
 Additionally, it is well known for its immune supportive polysaccharides.
 TCM often refers to reishi as the king of medicinal mushrooms for its wide range of uses.

 Chaga is often used as a coffee substitute, promoting stimulant-free, calm energy and offering a mild, woody flavor.
 Chaga is a general tonic, encouraging building and nourishment to the cells, and provides balance within different systems of the body.
 Chaga is well known as one of the highest antioxidant rich foods, with a high density of polyphenolic compounds.

 I like to make strong infusions with medicinal mushrooms, then strain the tea and lay out the used mushrooms on a plate in the windowsill.
 The mushrooms will dry and absorb additional vitamin D from the sun.
 Due to their density, these mushrooms can often be dried and reused for tea making.